Skip to main content

 My templates in Cookie Information

-4. Find the consent solution that contains the template for the popup you want to update.
+4. Find the template you want to update.

 5. Click the three-dot icon next to the template name you want to change, then click Edit.